WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/Data-minimization-and-selective-disclosure.md

 We have three strategies for enhancing privacy while credential attributes are shared: data minimization, selective disclosure and progressive trust.

 ## Data minimization
-Data minimization is the act of limiting the amount of shared data strictly to the minimum necessary in order to successfully accomplish a task or goal.
+Data minimization is a policy of minimum data collection and/or access for maximum value: limiting the amount of shared data strictly to the minimum necessary in order to successfully accomplish a task or goal.

 Minimization has three types: